ralphcoder/quick-health-checker/README.md

 It takes the input of your height, weight, and age.
 This is used to calculate your BMI (Body Mass Index) which in turn used in calculating your health.

-The app is made simple and cool UI..
+The app is made simple and cool UI.

 This repository also contains an **apk** to install directly on the device.
 So have a check on your health 💪...